bfmkr/portfolio/Spreadsheet Demo.md

     ![raw-data](assets/images/spreadsheet-demo-raw-data.jpg)
 </span>
 <figcaption style="text-align:center; font-style:italic;">
-    Table 1 Sample of the raw data, from the "Main" tab of the workbook
+    Table 1 Sample of the raw data, from the "Main" tab of the workbook.
 </figcaption>

 ## Breakdown of results